ajeetkbhardwaj/Learning-to-Master-Artificial-Intelligence/Statistical Learning by/LecNotes/Classification.md

 ---
 Can we use Linear Regression Models for Classification Tasks ?
 > yes, but it's not better to use it for classification tasks because sometimes it make produce the outcome out of box. eg : In binary classification it may produce sometime less than zero or greater than zero.
+Hence we should't try out the linear regression model

+Note : Even different encoding to the categorical variable can change the model prediction if we apply linear regression.
+Linear regression is equivalent to the linear disciminant analysis.

+> Can we use the Logistic Regression for Classification tasks ?
+> Yes, because it models the probability that category $y \in Y$. eg : Default loan prediction dataset, logistic regression can predict the probability of being default.